 |Bit narrow for super deep powder|

 One of the best feelings you can have as a skier is skiing in deep powder.
-To get the best possible powder experience, especially when the powder is deep, is to get a good pair of powder skis.
+To get the best possible powder experience, especially when the powder is deep, is to get the best powder skis.
 No matter if you want a wide pair of powder skis for heli-skiing or a light touring ski for ski touring, we hope you found a ski that suits your ski style.

 We hope the ski you decided to go for will help you get the most of the deep snow on many powder days to come.